5 Streaming Video Services with Video API Access

 5 Streaming Video Services with Video API Access Image

-Video is expected to make up 80% of all internet traffic within the next three years.
+Online video is expected to have an audience reach of 92% of all internet users in 2025.
 Live streaming is expected to account for a sizable proportion of this traffic.
 In fact, industry insiders are calling this the “video first” revolution.

 Some other trends to keep in mind: major corporations are doubling down on video streaming.
 Case-in-point: